Kemono72/StudentConnect-Hackathon/README.md

 ## 💡 The Problem

-Finding student housing is often unsafe, expensiv, and filled with scams.
+Finding student housing is often unsafe, expensive and filled with scams.
 Students also struggle to connect with potential roommates or discover local events relevant to their community.

 ---